 Jacob Jensen Design – a worldwide renowned design studio

-Every generation has its pioneers and trendsetters, people that change our ideas of life with exceptional innovations, opening new paths and how we look at things.
-Jacob Jensen is one of such path openers.
+Every generation has its pioneers and trendsetters - people that change our ideas of life with exceptional innovations, opening new paths and changing how we look at things.
+Jacob Jensen is one such trendsetter.

-Jacob Jensen was born in 1926 in Vesterbro, a town before Copenhagen.
-After four hard years of apprenticeship to become an upholsterer in his father’s business, he went to the School of Aplied Arts for another three years.
+Jacob Jensen was born in 1926 in Vesterbro, a suburb of Copenhagen.
+After four hard years of apprenticeship to become an upholsterer in his father’s business, he went to the School of Applied Art for another three years.

-The Copenhagen town boy Jacob Jensen became a designer with world fame, „who would get a place among the great industrial designers of the 20th century“, as the New York Times said in 1978, in the event of the MoMa exposition „Bang & Olufsen – Design for Sound by Jacob Jensen“.
+century,” as the New York Times stated in 1978, at the event of the MoMa exposition “Bang & Olufsen – Design for Sound by Jacob Jensen.”

+Besides designs for its own business, such as the telephone T3 (1995), the weather station with plug-adds (1999), or the jewellery collection Linear and Symbolic (2002), Jacob Jensen Studio also designs for international companies, such as Citroën, Gaggenau, or Rodenstock.
 Numerous Jacob Jensen designs have been awarded with international design prizes.
-The works are also exposed in renowned museums, such as the Museum of Decorative Art, Copenhagen or the Museum of Modern Art, New York.
+The works are also on exhibition in renowned museums, such as the Museum of Decorative Art, Copenhagen or the Museum of Modern Art, New York.

 Website of Jacob Jensen